NiyoushaRahimi/Data-Guided-Regulator-for-Adaptive-Nonlinear-Control/README.md

 * This project is the implementation of this [paper](https://).

 ### Abstract
 This paper addresses the problem of designing a data-driven feedback controller for complex nonlinear dynamical systems in the presence of  time-varying disturbances with unknown dynamics.
-Such disturbances are modeled as the <p>unknown</p> part of the system dynamics.
+Such disturbances are modeled as the <bclass="term">unknown</b> part of the system dynamics.
 The goal is to achieve finite-time regulation of system states through direct policy updates while also generating informative data that can subsequently be used for data-driven stabilization or system identification.

-First, we expand upon the notion of <p>regularizability</p> and characterize this system characteristic for a linear time-varying representation of the nonlinear system with locally-bounded higher-order terms. <p>Rapid-regularizability</p> then gauges the extent by which a system can be regulated in finite time, in contrast to its asymptotic behavior.
+First, we expand upon the notion of <bclass="keywords">regularizability</b> and characterize this system characteristic for a linear time-varying representation of the nonlinear system with locally-bounded higher-order terms. <bclass="keywords">Rapid-regularizability</b> then gauges the extent by which a system can be regulated in finite time, in contrast to its asymptotic behavior.

-We then propose the <p>DG-RAN</p> algorithm, an online iterative synthesis procedure that utilizes discrete time-series data from a single trajectory for regulating system states and identifying disturbance dynamics.
+We then propose the <bclass="keywords">DG-RAN</b> algorithm, an online iterative synthesis procedure that utilizes discrete time-series data from a single trajectory for regulating system states and identifying disturbance dynamics.
 The effectiveness of our approach is demonstrated on a 6-DOF power descent guidance problem in the presence of adverse environmental disturbances.

 ## Requirements

-Main requirements are as follows:
+The main requirements are as follows:
 * --

 * GPU and processor I used: